5 minutes read

 GDPR mandates that individuals in the European Union have the right to access the personal data held on them, as well as the ability to correct or erase and even transport the data records to a different location.
 The GDPR provides data subjects (in this case, customers) with certain rights over their personal data.
 Generally, data subject requests must be addressed within one month, unless they are exceptionally complex or numerous.

-Pandectes GDPR Compliance App for Shopify - Data Subject Requests under the GDPR (DSRs) - Law
+Pandectes GDPR Compliance app for Shopify stores - Data Subject Requests under the GDPR (DSRs) - law

 Chapter 3 of the general data protection regulation grants European data subjects new rights.
 The sections, articles and descriptions of this chapter are: